smsglobal/smsglobal-dotnet/README.md

 If you are building with the .NET Core command line tools, then you can run the following command from within your project directory:

     dotnet add package SMSGlobal

+### Azure functions

+From within Visual Studio while creating azure function app, you can use the NuGet GUI to search for and install the SMSGlobal NuGet package.
+Or, as a shortcut, simply type the following command into the Package Manager Console:

+    Install-Package SMSGlobal

+More information can be found here.
+[Nuget Client Tools](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools)

 ## Configuration